 Organic Foods.
 Eating organic foods can help to prevent and shrink fibroids.
 Pesticides impact estrogen and other hormones levels.
 Since hormonal balance is key to natural fibroid treatment, you want to reduce your pesticide intake as much as possible.

 Green Leafy Vegetables.
 Green leafy vegetables discourage the growth of fibroids in a woman’s body.
 These vegetables are vitamin K-rich foods.
-Vitamin K aids in clotting and helps control control of menstrual bleeding.
+Vitamin K aids in clotting and helps control menstrual bleeding.

 Cruciferous Vegetables.
 Cruciferous vegetables support detoxification of your liver and balance estrogen levels.
 Research has shown that high consumption of broccoli, cabbage, Chinese cabbage, tomato and apple seems to be a protective factor for uterine fibroids.
 A greater intake of cruciferous vegetables (and fresh fruits) is believed to be capable of reducing the incidence of uterine fibroids in women.